lisy09/k8s-project-template/dev-docs/docs_src/guide/cicd-basic.md

 ### After Deploy

-After deploy, you can check `Argo Workflow Server` Web UI from [http://argo.cicd.localhost](http://argo.cicd.localhost) or the host you specify.
+After deploy, you can check `Argo Workflow Server` Web UI from [http://localhost/cicd/argo](http://localhost/cicd/argo) or the host you specify.

-You can check `Argo CD` Web UI from [http://argocd.cicd.localhost](http://argocd.cicd.localhost) or the host you specify.
+You can check `Argo CD` Web UI from [http://localhost/cicd/argo-cd](http://localhost/cicd/argo-cd) or the host you specify.

-You can check `MinIO` Web UI from [http://minio.cicd.localhost](http://minio.cicd.localhost) or the host you specify.
+You can check `MinIO` Web UI from [http://minio.cicd.localhost/](http://minio.cicd.localhost/) or the host you specify.

 :::warning

-As current testing, `Argo Server` Web UI may not support Microsoft Edge yet.
+Please notice that currently `MinIO` only support serving as root path `/` for the reason to be compatiable with S3.
+So we cannot modify the ingress host for `MinIO` to something like `http://localhost/cicd/minio`

 :::

 ### Deploy a Hello-World Workflow